You Can't Buy Wisdom With a Credit Card — Modern Paraphrase | nocap.bible

 The question comes back, more urgent this time:

-So where does wisdom actually come from?
+So where does actually come from?
 Where is understanding's address?
 It's hidden from the eyes of every living thing — even concealed from the birds of the air.
-Even Abaddon and Death themselves say, "We've only heard a rumor of it."
+Even Abaddon and themselves say, "We've only heard a rumor of it."

 That's haunting.
 The grave and destruction — the places that have witnessed everything — even they don't have wisdom.
 They've caught a whisper, nothing more.
 If the deepest parts of the earth and the realm of the dead can't find it, who can? 🌑